 For insurers, knowledge is power.
-When you know which policies in your book are adult family homes, you can take the action that’s best for your business.
+Knowing which policies in your book are adult family homes allows you to take the best action for your business.
 If you offer commercial policies that include the necessary coverage, you can help the owners purchase that coverage and charge the appropriate rate for it.
-If you don’t offer commercial policies, you can educate the business owner on what’s needed and make an informed decision about whether you want to renew the existing personal lines policy.
+If you don’t offer commercial policies, you can educate the business owner on what’s needed and decide whether you want to renew the existing personal lines policy.

 Identifying the adult family homes in your book would normally require someone to gather data on all these facilities in each state where you do business and then examine each policy in your book against that data.
 That process could take hundreds of hours but may still be a wise choice, considering the potential financial consequences of unknowingly insuring an adult family home.

-If you're a WSRB Subscriber, Adult Home Care Check data for Washington state is included in your subscription at no additional cost.
+If you're a WSRB Subscriber, Adult Family Home Check data for Washington state is included in your subscription at no additional cost.
 Data for other states is available for an affordable fee.
-Contact us today to learn more about BuildingMetrix Adult Home Care Check and how to access data for Washington state and the other states where you do business.
+Contact us today to learn more about BuildingMetrix Adult Family Home Check and how to access data for Washington state and the other states where you do business.

 Washington State Department of Social and Health Services, https://www.dshs.wa.gov/altsa/residential-care-services/long-term-care-residential-options